Split-controller control plane

 |---|---|---|

-| Cert Manager | Handles operator-managed, ACME, and external TLS interactions. | TLS integration has its own dependency model and readiness surface. |
+| Cert manager | Handles operator-managed, ACME, and external TLS interactions. | TLS integration has its own dependency model and readiness surface. |

-| Init Manager | Coordinates initialization when self-init is disabled. | Bootstrap logic is security-sensitive and distinct from normal steady-state reconcile work. |
+| Init manager | Coordinates initialization when self-init is disabled or needs confirmation. | Bootstrap logic is security-sensitive and distinct from normal steady-state reconcile work. |

-| Upgrade / Backup / Restore Managers | Run lock-aware disruptive operations. | These workflows share lifecycle helpers but own different risk profiles and side effects. |
+| Upgrade / Backup / Restore managers | Run lock-aware disruptive operations. | These workflows share lifecycle helpers but own different risk profiles and side effects. |

-| Provisioner Manager | Onboards tenant namespaces and guardrails. | Tenant governance belongs to provisioning time, not to the cluster workload loop. |
+| Provisioner manager | Onboards tenant namespaces and guardrails. | Tenant governance belongs to provisioning time, not to the cluster workload loop. |

-Controller import surfaces are intentionally narrow and enforced by generated architecture-boundary rules from .ast-grep/policy/architecture-boundaries.yml.
+Controller, app, service, and selected platform import surfaces are intentionally narrow and enforced by generated architecture-boundary rules from .ast-grep/policy/architecture-boundaries.yml.

 Deep dives

-You are reading docs for version 0.1.0.
+You are reading docs for version 0.2.x.
 Use the version menu to switch to next or another archived release.

 Was this page helpful?